Lisbon: Culture

 The Calouste Gulbenkian Foundation is one of the wealthiest foundations in the world and houses one of the largest private collections of antiquaries and art in the world, within the Gulbenkian Museum.

 The National Coach Museum has the largest collection of royal carriages in the world and is one of Lisbon's most visited institutions.

+The modern Museum of Art, Architecture and Technology (MAAT).

+MEO Arena is one of the largest indoor arenas in Europe.

 Demographics

-The historical population of the city was around 35,000 in 1300.
+The historical population of the city was about 35,000 in 1300.
 This number went up to 60,000 in 1400, and raised to 70,000 by 1500.
 Between 1528 and 1590 the population went from 70,000 to 120,000.
 The population was about 150,000 in 1600, and almost 200,000 in 1700.

-Lisbon has 575,739 inhabitants within the administrative center on the area of only 100.05 km^{2} The population density of the city itself is 5668.5 PD/sqkm.
+Lisbon has 658,236 inhabitants within the administrative centre on the area of only 100.05 km2.
+The population density of the city itself is 5668.5 PD/km2.

 The Lisbon metropolitan area incorporates two NUTS III (European statistical subdivisions): Grande Lisboa (Greater Lisbon), along the northern bank of the Tagus River, and Península de Setúbal (Setúbal Peninsula), along the southern bank.
 These two subdivisions make for the Região de Lisboa (Lisbon Region).